 A money judgment in your favor does not necessarily mean that the money will be paid.
-The Small Claims Court does not collect the judgment for you.
-If no appeal is taken and the judgment is not paid within 30 days, or the time set by the court in the payment plan, you may request (in writing) that the judgment be transferred into the civil docket of the court and pay a fee of $20.
-Click here for the transfer form.
-At that time you may proceed with a method of collection such as garnishment of wages, bank accounts, and other monies of the defendant or an execution may be issued on cars, boats, or other personal property of the judgment debtor.
+The Court does not collect the judgment for you.
+If no appeal is taken and the judgment is not paid within 30 days you may file a written request with the Court requesting that a transcript of the judgment be entered into the civil docket of the Court.
+The cost for a transcript of judgment is $20.00.
+Once the fee has been paid and the case transferred to the civil docket, you may proceed with a method of collection such as garnishment of wages, bank accounts, and other monies of the defendant or an execution may be issued on cars, boats, or other personal property of the judgment debtor.
 Remember, the clerks cannot give you legal advice.
 You may need the assistance of an attorney or collection agency at this point.
-In the alternative, upon payment of $20.00, you will receive a transcript of judgment which you can file in the Superior Court for a fee.
-Other fees may be required by the Superior Court Clerk or County Auditor.
-When this is done, it places a lien against all real estate in the name of the judgment debtor that is located in the county.

-When the judgment has been paid in full you must send written notice to the district court that the judgment has been satisfied.
+When the judgment has been paid in full you must send written notice to the District Court that the judgment has been satisfied.
+If the judgment was filed in Superior Court, you must send written notice to the Superior Court that the judgment has been satisfied.

 Can You Appeal A Case If You Lose?

-2. Serve a copy of that Notice on the other parties, and file acknowledgment or affidavit of service in district court.
+- Serve a copy of that Notice on the other parties and file acknowledgement or affidavit of service in district court.

-Within 14 days of filing the Notice of Appeal, the district court clerk will transmit the court record to the Superior Court Clerk who will assign a new number and notify the district court.
-The district court clerk will advise the appellant of that number, and the appellant must then contact the Superior Court for further instructions.
+Within 14 days of the filing of the Notice of Appeal, the District Court clerk will transmit the court record to the Superior Court clerk who will assign a new case number and notify the District Court.
+The District Court clerk will advise the appellant of that number, and the appellant must then contact the superior court for further instructions.